 "Government spending is out of control!
 We can’t afford new government programs to rebuild infrastructure, mitigate climate change, provide health care and child care, or ensure a college education for all.
 The US national debt is rapidly approaching $90,000 per person.
 This is a debt that eventually either we, our children, grandchildren, and future generations of Americans will have to pay."
 This is the conventional wisdom, even among economists.
 But it is simply not true!

 In her best-selling book, The Deficit Myth, economist Stephanie Kelton explains Modern Monetary Theory, and proclaims “the birth of the people’s economy.”
-She exposes the common myth that the government’s budget is like a household budget and that it is irresponsible for the government to spend more money that it collects in taxes.
+She exposes the common myth that the government’s budget is like a household budget and that it is irresponsible for the government to spend more money than it collects in taxes.
 The federal deficit is simply the difference between government spending and tax collections in a given year.
-She points out that government deficits always create private sector surpluses that stimulate new private sector spending and investments, which in turn increase future government tax revenues.
+She points out that government deficits always create private-sector surpluses that stimulate new private-sector spending and investments, which in turn increase future government tax revenues.

 The national “debt deception” is related to, but different from, the federal “deficit myth.”
 The “national debt” is the total accumulation of all past and present “budget deficits.”
 As Kelton points out, the national debt also is different from household debt because the US government has the ability to create enough new money to pay down or pay off the national debt at any time.
 However, the debt deception is even more profound than the deficit myth.
 I believe it is more than a simple misunderstanding.
 It is an attempt to deprive the federal government of its ability to ensure that the economy serves both the public and private interests of society.